aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to DOC" h2="Transform EMAIL to DOC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+It is useful for archiving emails, migrating emails from one platform to another, or simply for viewing emails in a different format.

+<h2>How Aspose.Total Helps for Email to Doc Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to work with a variety of file formats, including emails.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert emails to HTML and then export HTML to DOC.

+Aspose.Email for C++ is a powerful API that enables developers to convert emails from EMAIL file format to HTML.
+It supports a wide range of email formats, including MSG, EML, EMLX, MHTML, and Outlook PST.
+It also provides features such as email conversion, email manipulation, and email extraction.

+Aspose.Words for C++ is a powerful API that enables developers to export HTML to DOC.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, and PDF.
+It also provides features such as document conversion, document manipulation, and document extraction.

+By using Aspose.Total for C++, developers can easily convert emails from EMAIL file format to HTML and then export HTML to DOC.
+This makes it easy to add email conversion features to C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}